sthwalo/sthwalo/README.md

 ### CORS Configuration

-If the FIN frontend is hosted on the same domain as the marketing site (Option A), CORS is not an issue for requests to the Spring Boot backend on AWS -- the browser sees a different origin (your domain vs. the EC2 IP/domain).
+If the FIN frontend is hosted on the same domain as the marketing site (Option A), CORS is not an issue for requests to the Spring Boot backend on AWS -- the browser sees a different origin (your domain vs. the EC2 IP/domain), so CORS must still be configured on the backend.

 In your Spring Boot application, ensure CORS allows your cPanel domain: